3D-Generalist: Self-Improving Vision-Language-Action Models for Crafting 3D Worlds

 We use a domain-specific language (DSL) designed to represent 3D environments flexibly using a combination of code and natural language.
 Our Scene DSL defines key descriptors for scene element such as floors, walls, ceilings, objects, and lighting.
 The \textit{Category} descriptor specifies the type of element (\{\texttt{floors, walls, ceilings, objects}\}).
 The \textit{Placement} descriptor encodes spatial attributes, including position \( (x, y, z) \in \mathbb{R}^3 \), rotation \( \theta_z \in [0, 2\pi] \), and scale \( s \in \mathbb{R}^3 \), allowing multiple placements per element.
 The \textit{Material} descriptor provides a natural language description of surface properties.
 The \textit{Lighting} descriptor defines the type \( t \in \{\text{point}, \text{directional}, \text{area}\} \), intensity \( i \in \mathbb{R}^+ \), and color \( c = (r, g, b) \), where \( r, g, b \in [0,1] \) are normalized RGB values.
 More details can be found in the appendix.

 \paragraph{Vision-Language-Action Model} Let $S_0$ represent the 3D environment we obtained from \textit{\modulea}, \(S_t\) be the 3D environment at iteration \(t\), and let \(\mathcal{P}\) denote the input text prompt.
-Our Vision-Language Model (VLM), \(\pi_\theta\), parameterized by \(\theta\), takes multi-view images \(\mathcal{I}_t\) of \(S_t\) (as shown in Figure~\ref{fig:multi_view}) along with \(\mathcal{P}\) as input and outputs an action code \(\displaystyle a_t \sim \pi_\theta\bigl(a \mid \mathcal{I}_t, \mathcal{P}\bigr)\).
+Our VLM, \(\pi_\theta\), parameterized by \(\theta\), takes multi-view images \(\mathcal{I}_t\) of \(S_t\) (as shown in Figure~\ref{fig:multi_view}) along with \(\mathcal{P}\) as input and outputs an action code \(\displaystyle a_t \sim \pi_\theta\bigl(a \mid \mathcal{I}_t, \mathcal{P}\bigr)\).
 This action code is executed using exposed tools and function APIs—such as those for retrieving assets or materials based on natural language—which updates the 3D environment, expressed as \(\displaystyle S_{t+1} = f\bigl(S_t, a_t\bigr)\).
 Following the update, new images \(\mathcal{I}_{t+1}\) are rendered from \(S_{t+1}\) to serve as the next state representation.
-In Figure~\ref{fig:moduleb}'s example, the action code, upon execution, adjusts the position of the bathtub, adds a bathroom vanity and two plants, and increases the scene's lighting.
-We use GPT-4o~\cite{achiam2023gpt} as the base model.
+In Figure~\ref{fig:moduleb}'s example, the action code, upon execution, adjusts the position of the bathtub, adds a bathroom vanity and two plants, and increases the scene's lighting.\looseness=-1